Jüri Vips: Formula One

-In June 2022, Vips was suspended by Red Bull pending an investigation after he was heard using a racial slur while playing Call of Duty: Modern Warfare on his teammate Liam Lawson's Twitch livestream.
+In June 2022, Vips was suspended by Red Bull pending an investigation after he was heard using the word "nigga" while playing Call of Duty: Modern Warfare on his teammate Liam Lawson's Twitch livestream.
 His contract with Red Bull Racing and the Red Bull Junior Team was terminated on 28 June following the completion of the investigation.
 He was replaced as reserve driver by Lawson.

-On July 6, Christian Horner, Red Bull's team principal, made some statements that implied that they would continue to support Vips "from a mental health and educational perspective" since "everybody at some point deserves a second chance" and that he would continue in the Red Bull Junior Team, even if his contract as a reserve and test driver was terminated.
-However, on July 19, Helmut Marko confirmed that Vips was no longer receiving support of any kind from Red Bull.
+On 6 July, Christian Horner, Red Bull's team principal, made some statements that implied that they would continue to support Vips "from a mental health and educational perspective" since "everybody at some point deserves a second chance" and that he would continue in the Red Bull Junior Team, even if his contract as a reserve and test driver was terminated.
+However, on 19 July, Helmut Marko confirmed that Vips was no longer receiving support of any kind from Red Bull.

 IndyCar Series

-In October 2022 Vips took part in a private IndyCar driver evaluation test at Sebring with Rahal Letterman Lanigan Racing.
+In October 2022, Vips took part in a private IndyCar driver evaluation test at Sebring with Rahal Letterman Lanigan Racing.
 He was second fastest out of the five participants, three tenths off Tom Blomqvist.
 On 13 March 2023, Vips participated in a second IndyCar test with Rahal Letterman Lanigan Racing at Barber, replacing Jack Harvey who was deemed unfit following an injury at the Grand Prix of St. Petersburg.